What is the Research and Innovation Program?

-Researchers are developing the methodology and bespoke tools to unpack problems, identify behavioural solutions, understand behavioural drivers, and design, test and embed innovative solutions.
+Researchers developed the methodology and bespoke tools to unpack problems, identify behavioural solutions, understand behavioural drivers, and design, test and embed innovative solutions.